Grill Island Phase 2

 When you hear someone say they are building a cinder block bbq island you probably get a certain picture in your mind and think of an unappealing cinder block wall.
 Well the blocks are only the bones of the project, and when we are finished we are going to have something custom, and high class.
 If you do this you will not be disappointed.
 You are creating something that will stand the test of time.

 Your foundation is in place it’s time to lay your first course of cinder blocks.
 I laid mine out first to be sure everything would fit properly before I started mixing any mortar.
 When laying cinder blocks in this fashion, use a string line to keep your “wall” straight.
 It’s very easy to start drifting off.

 I found this whole process a bit tricky.
-Not to discourage you, but it does take a bit lay down just the right amount of mortar for your blocks to rest in.
-You can watch video after video, but until you actually try it you will never know how difficult it is.
+Not to discourage you, but it does take a bit of practice to lay down just the right amount of mortar for your blocks to rest in.
+You can watch video after video, but until you actually try it you will never know how difficult it truly is.

 Since I wasn’t experienced, it took me a lot longer, and I wasted a lot of mortar!
 But the only way to learn is to try.
 One more hint is to only mix up as much mortar as you can use in 15 to 20 minutes.
 This will help to cut down on the waste as well.